Yes, kidney stones can be present without causing pain, especially when they are small or not obstructing urine flow.

 The Impact of Stone Composition on Symptoms

-Kidney stones come in various chemical makeups—calcium oxalate being most common—each influencing symptom patterns differently:
+Kidney stones come in various chemical makeups—calcium stones are the most common—and each type can influence symptoms and treatment differently:

 The composition influences not only treatment options but also how likely a stone is to cause symptoms like pain.